amd/ryzen-ai-documentation/docs/manual_installation.rst

 Manual Installation
 ###################

-In the main doc:`inst` page, we have shown a one-step installation process that checks the prerequisite and installs ONNX Runtime, Vitis AI execution provider, and Vitis AI ONNX quantizer.
+In the main :doc:`inst` page, we have shown a one-step installation process that checks the prerequisite and installs ONNX Runtime, Vitis AI execution provider, and Vitis AI ONNX quantizer.

 This page shows a manual step-by-step process to install each component.